LookingForOwls/red-evenbetter/README.md

 REDBetter caches the results of your transcodes, and will skip any transcodes it believes it's already finished.
 This makes subsequent runs much faster than the first, especially with large download directories.
 However, if you do run into errors when running the script, sometimes you will find that the cache thinks the torrent it crashed on previously was uploaded - so it skips it.
 A solution would be to manually specify the release as mentioned above.
 If you have multiple issues like this, you can remove the cache:

-    $> poetry run better ~/.redactedbetter/cache
+    $> rm ~/.redactedbetter/cache

 Beware though, this will cause the script to re-check every download as it does on the first run.

 Alternatively, the cache remembers the exit mode for each torrent that is added to it.
-If you want to re-run all torrents that failed the spectral check, for example, you can run
+If you want to re-run all torrents that failed the spectral or hashcheck tests, for example, you can run

-    $> poetry run better --retry spectrograms
+    $> poetry run better --retry spectrograms hashcheck

 The `--retry` flag accepts a space-delimited list of modes to retry.
-Acceptable modes are one of: `missing`, `multichannel`, `broken_tags`, `spectrograms`, `24bit`, `done`.
+Acceptable modes are one of: `missing`, `multichannel`, `broken_tags`, `spectrograms`, `24bit`, `hashcheck`, `done`.

 ## Bugs and feature requests